foreverlms/Python/adao_crawler/README.md

 *	show how many stupid things and bad guys in the world
 *	show how many people and things you may want to see and regret.
 *	show this world is still a world deserves love.
+You can have direct access to these comments in `warning_result/README.md`,all these comments and their biscuits are displayed(images not included).
 ## Dependency
 * jieba
 * matplotlib